Mystery Dungeon: Shiren the Wanderer: Smartphone version

 The smartphone version was released first on iOS on March 12, 2019 and two days later on Android, both published by Spike Chunsoft.
-It was first announced with a hint from the company, three weeks prior to its initial release, then confirmed a few days later to be a port based on the Nintendo DS remake.
+This version is a port based on the Nintendo DS remake.

 Release

 The Super Famicom version of the game was originally released on December 1, 1995 by Chunsoft, and re-released through the Nintendo Power flash memory service on August 1, 2000.
 The re-release version was also ported to the Wii Virtual Console on July 24, 2007 exclusively in Japan.
-The Nintendo DS version was released by Sega on December 14, 2006 in Japan, on March 1, 2008 in Australia, on March 4, 2008 in North America and on March 31, 2008 in Europe; outside of an earlier fan translation, this was the first time the game was made available in English.
-The remake would receive a Bargain Edition later in Japan on August 21, 2008.
-The Nintendo DS version was later published by Spike Chunsoft for iOS on March 12, 2019, and for Android on March 14.
+The Nintendo DS version was released by Sega on December 14, 2006 in Japan, and in March 2008 in Australia, North America and Europe; outside of an earlier fan translation, this was the first time the game was made available in English.
+The remake would receive a Bargain Edition later in Japan in August 2008.
+The Nintendo DS version was later published by Spike Chunsoft for iOS on March 12, 2019, and for Android two days later.
 A music album featuring arranged songs from the Super Famicom version and an orchestrated medley was published by Kitty Records on December 20, 1995.

 Sega decided to localize the game due to them having a good relationship with Chunsoft, and wanting to "test the waters" for an American release of a Chunsoft game; they chose Shiren the Wanderer specifically because they felt it was a high-quality title that had been well adapted to the Nintendo DS platform.
 The localization was produced by Keith Dwyer at Sega, who said that, although there were some changes between the Japanese and the English versions to accommodate the change in language, they wanted the game to be fundamentally the same, as making it too different would lose the original's flavor.
 Dwyer noted that while some situations and words were difficult to recreate in English, the elements of Japanese culture present in the game were not a hindrance during the localization.
 The box art was changed for the localization, both to appeal to American players and to better communicate the tough journey the player goes on in the game.